michaeluno/amazon-auto-links/readme.txt

 - @todo implement a mechanism for unit types to determine whether it requires PA API or not.
 - @todo introduce a new unit type Comparision Table
 - @todo add a card template.
-- @todo add the ability to display products with oEmbed.
 - @todo add the ability to select a caching type from either database or file.
-- @todo remove legacy code older than v3.

 == Changelog ==